-- Selection and admission of applicants from CCHA's waiting list, including any admission preferences, procedures for removing applicant names from the waiting list, and procedures for closing and reopening the PHA waiting list (Chapter 4); - Issuing or denying vouchers, including CCHA's policy governing the voucher term and any extensions or suspensions of the voucher term.
-'Suspension' means stopping the clock on the term of a family's voucher after the family submits a request for approval of the tenancy.
-If CCHA decides to allow extensions or suspensions of the voucher term, the CCHA's administrative plan must describe how the CCHA determines whether to grant extensions or suspensions, and how CCHA determines the length of any extension or suspension (Chapter 5); - Any special rules for use of available funds when HUD provides funding to CCHA for a special purpose (e.g., desegregation), including funding for specified families or a specified category of families (Chapter 4);
+- Issuing or denying vouchers, including CCHA Policy governing the voucher term and any extensions of the voucher term.
+If the CCHA decides to allow extensions of the voucher term, the CCHA administrative plan must describe how the CCHA determines whether to grant extensions, and how the CCHA determines the length of any extension (Chapter 5); - Any special rules for use of available funds when HUD provides funding to the CCHA for a special purpose (e.g., desegregation), including funding for specified families or a specified category of families (Chapter 4); - Occupancy policies, including definition of what group of persons may qualify as a 'family', definition of when a family is considered to be 'continuously assisted'; standards for denying admission or terminating assistance based on criminal activity or alcohol abuse in accordance with 982.553 (Chapters 3 and 12); - Encouraging participation by owners of suitable units located outside areas of low income or minority concentration (Chapter 13); - Assisting a family that claims that illegal discrimination has prevented the family from leasing a suitable unit (Chapter 2); - Providing information about a family to prospective owners (Chapters 3 and 9); - Disapproval of owners (Chapter 13); - Subsidy standards (Chapter 5); - Family absence from the dwelling unit (Chapter 12); - How to determine who remains in the program if a family breaks up (Chapter 3); - Informal review procedures for applicants (Chapter 16); - Informal hearing procedures for participants (Chapter 16); - The process for establishing and revising voucher payment standards, including policies on administering decreases in the payment standard during the HAP contract term (Chapter 16); - The method of determining that rent to owner is a reasonable rent (initially and during the term of a HAP contract) (Chapter 8); - Special policies concerning special housing types in the program (e.g., use of shared housing) (Chapter 15); - Policies concerning payment by a family to the CCHA of amounts the family owes the CCHA (Chapter 16); - Interim redeterminations of family income and composition (Chapter 11); - Restrictions, if any, on the number of moves by a participant family (Chapter 10); - Approval by the board of commissioners or other authorized officials to charge the administrative fee reserve (Chapter 16);

-- Occupancy policies, including definition of what group of persons may qualify as a 'family', definition of when a family is considered to be 'continuously assisted'; standards for denying admission or terminating assistance based on criminal activity or alcohol abuse in accordance with 982.553 (Chapters 3 and 12); - Encouraging participation by owners of suitable units located outside areas of low income or minority concentration (Chapter 13); - Assisting a family that claims that illegal discrimination has prevented the family from leasing a suitable unit (Chapter 2); - Providing information about a family to prospective owners (Chapters 3 and 9); - Disapproval of owners (Chapter 13); - Subsidy standards (Chapter 5); - Family absence from the dwelling unit (Chapter 12); - How to determine who remains in the program if a family breaks up (Chapter 3); - Informal review procedures for applicants (Chapter 16); - Informal hearing procedures for participants (Chapter 16); - The process for establishing and revising voucher payment standards (Chapter 16); - The method of determining that rent to owner is a reasonable rent (initially and during the term of a HAP contract) (Chapter 8); - Special policies concerning special housing types in the program (e.g., use of shared housing) (Chapter 15); - Policies concerning payment by a family to CCHA of amounts the family owes to CCHA (Chapter 16); - Interim redeterminations of family income and composition (Chapter 11); - Restrictions, if any, on the number of moves by a participant family (Chapter 10); - Approval by the board of commissioners or other authorized officials to charge the administrative fee reserve (Chapter 16); - Procedural guidelines and performance standards for conducting required housing quality standards inspections (Chapter 8); and - CCHA's screening of applicants for family behavior or suitability for tenancy (Chapter 3).
+- Procedural guidelines and performance standards for conducting required housing quality standards inspections (Chapter 8); and - CCHA screening of applicants for family behavior or suitability for tenancy (Chapter 3).